- 2020-21 full-time = $7,858.65 ($6,210.00 tuition + $1,648.65 mandatory incidental fees)

 In 2001, the Faculty of Arts and Science introduced a base funding package for eligible graduate students.
 This package has increased substantially over time.
 The base funding package helps the Faculty to recruit outstanding students and allows these students to focus on their studies and complete their degrees in a timely manner.

 The base funding package consists of a University of Toronto Fellowship (UTF) and a Research Assistant Stipend (RA Stipend).
-There is a possibility of top-ups from sources such as the Program-Level Fellowship and Theatre Production Assistantships (TPA) (maximum: $2,500).
+There is a possibility of top-ups from sources such as Programming and Communications Assistanceships (PCA) (maximum: $2,500).

 PLFs are provided by Faculty of Arts and Science.
-For the 2019-20 academic year, the Faculty of Arts and Science is allocating $1000 for each registered PhD student and $500 for each registered MA student.
+For the 2020-21 academic year, the Faculty of Arts and Science is allocating $1000 for each registered PhD student and $500 for each registered MA student.
 The distribution of funds is determined in consultation with graduate students each year.
-For the 2019-20 year, Year 1 to 4 PhD students will receive $1,000 while MA and Year 5 PhD student will receive $500.
+For the 2020-21 year, Year 5 PhD students will receive the entire PLF divided by the number of students in this cohort.

-TPAs are available from September 9 to August 30 to MA students only.
-In addition to the guaranteed base funding, students are eligible to secure up to $2,500 by signing up for positions and tasks made available by the Centre.
-This list of available work will be provided to students on Orientation day.
+PCAs are available from September 14 to August 31 to MA students only.
+In addition to the guaranteed base funding, students are eligible to secure up to $2,500 by signing up for positions and tasks made available by CDTPS.
+This list of available work will be provided to students on orientation day.
 The work will be recorded on timesheets and paid by hour based on the USW (United Steelworkers) rate.
 The Centre will issue the USW ongoing occasional Letters of Offer (LOO) to interested students in early September.
 All PCA’s will be remote for 2020-21.